Leinvedan/server-tic-tac-toe/README.md

 ## Description

-A server for playing tic tac toe using sockets and JSON
+A server for playing tic tac toe, made using sockets and JSON

+## Running project

+To run this project, you need:

+    - pyenv with python 3.8 installed

+    - pipenv

+and install the dependencies:

+    $ make setup

+After that you can:

+* start the server:

+      $ make run

+* start testing client:

+      $ make run_client

 ## Message format